phpDocumentor/phpDocumentor/docs/guides/types.rst

 Related topics
 --------------

-* :doc:`../getting-started/your-first-set-of-documentation`, for an introduction in writing DocBlocks.
+* :doc:`../getting-started/what-is-a-docblock`, for an introduction in writing DocBlocks.
 * :doc:`../references/phpdoc/types`, for a complete, and more elaborate, reference on types and their syntax.
+* `The PHP manual page on type declarations <https://www.php.net/manual/en/language.types.declarations.php>`_